brevzin/cpp_proposals/1170_overload_sets/overload-sets.md

 This is a real problem today.
 There are many, many higher-order functions that exist in C++ code.
 They exist in the standard library algorithms, they exist in user-provided libraries.
 With the adoption of [Ranges](https://wg21.link/p0896r2), we will get many more - both in terms of algorithms, projections on algorithms, and views.
 Higher-order functions are ubiquitous, and incredibly useful.
 Unfortunately, user problems in trying to pass callables to them are just as ubiquitous <sup>[\[1\]](https://stackoverflow.com/q/46587694/2069064) [\[2\]](https://stackoverflow.com/q/47984031/2069064) [\[3\]](https://stackoverflow.com/q/24874478/2069064) [\[4\]](https://stackoverflow.com/q/43502837/2069064) [\[5\]](https://stackoverflow.com/q/46146346/2069064) [\[6\]](https://stackoverflow.com/q/44730281/2069064) [\[7\]](https://stackoverflow.com/q/43141181/2069064) ...</sup>.
 It's important to give users a solution to this problem, that preferably is not reaching for a macro like `OVERLOADS_OF` or having to manually write a lambda (possibly inefficiently).

-Being able to write just the function name, as opposed to having to list the arguments and the body, is sometimes referred to as ["**point-free**" programming](https://en.wikipedia.org/wiki/Tacit_programming), a term more commonly used in languages like Haskell.
+Being able to write just the function name, as opposed to having to list the arguments and the body, is sometimes referred to as ["**point-free**" programming][point.free], a term more commonly used in languages like Haskell.
 Being able to write point-free in the context of C++ means being able to pass in names and have that _just work_ regardless of what the name happens to refer to.
 It means that any time `foo(x)` works that `algorithm(foo, x)` could be made to work also.

-Titus Winters in a [recent C++Now talk](https://youtu.be/2UmDvg5xv1U?t=284 "Modern C++ API Design: From Rvalue-References to Type Design") described the overload set as the atom of C++ API design.
+Titus Winters in a [recent C++Now talk][winters.modern] described the overload set as the atom of C++ API design.
 And yet, we cannot even pass this atom into other atoms with reaching for lambdas, forwarding references, and trailing return types.

 We can do better.